 VideoLAN, the project behind VLC Media Player, hosts the last stable version of the libdvdcss library for debian-based Linux distributions.
 For RPM-based distributions such as CentOS, Red Hat, Fedora, SUSE, take a look at this DVD support how-to.

 Installation Method 1: install libdvdcss2 through .deb packages

 This is the easiest way to install DVD support, it doesn’t involve using the command line.
-Download the i386 (32-bit systems) or amd64 (64-bitsystems) version of the libdvdcss2 package on the VideoLAN server.
+Download the i386 (32-bit systems) or amd64 (64-bitsystems) version of the libdvdcss2 package from VideoLAN (the organization behind the VLC media player).
 Open the downloaded file with the GDebi Package Installer, which is probably already installed on your system.
 Click install and you’re done already.

 If you want to stick with the command line, install the downloaded .deb-package with the following command (use Tab ↹ to autocomplete the file name):

 sudo dpkg -i libdvdcss2_version_arch_.deb

 VLC has its own help page on how to install libdvdcss through its repositories.
 Check it out here and follow the instructions to install repository and public key.
 Finally you may install DVD support through your system’s package manager (e.g. Synaptic) or with the following command line: